tfeltin/kubeflow-calisti/README.md

-# Kubeflow Helm chart compatible with Cisco Calisti service Mesh
+# Kubeflow x Cisco Calisti service mesh

 This repository provides a Helm chart definition for a Kubeflow base installation on top of the Cisco Calisti service mesh, for a generic Kubernetes cluster.